dark-side/sports-hub/sports_hub_portal/mobile_application_features/articles_view/README.md

 If a user selects some news, they should be redirected to the corresponding article page.

-Users of the Sports Hub should be able to view articles that are related to a specific league or team.
-Users can select the league that interests them in the main menu.
+Users of the Sports Hub should be able to view articles that are related to a specific category or team.
+Users can select the category that interests them in the main menu.
 After selecting the menu item, the submenu with sports categories opens.
 Some of the categories are divided into subcategories.
 The subcategory contains a list of the teams related to the subcategory.

 Users should be able to interact with articles according to their role in the application.
 Regular users should be able to view and share articles.
 Logged-in users should be able to comment on the articles.